• Padanghusthasa

 • Bhastrika

 Here on alternate days students will undergo the practice of cleansing process.
 Students will be explained the theory and practical part of them.
 The cleansing techniques prepare the body and mind for advanced practices of meditation.
-Moreover these techniques reduce the toxics from the body and enhance the health and wellbeing.
-The following techniques will be covered:
+Moreover these techniques reduce the toxics from the body and enhance the health and wellbeing

 • Kapalbhati